Klaraaorban/Klaraaorban/README.md

 - 👯 I’m looking to collaborate on **any kind of projects**

-- 👨‍💻 All of my projects are available at [my github profile](https://github.com/Klaraaorban/UBB-Computer-science/tree/main)
+- 👨‍💻 All of my projects are available at [my github profile](https://github.com/Klaraaorban?tab=repositories)

 - 📫 How to reach me **orban.klara@yahoo.com**

 - ⚡ Fun fact **I am down to earth!
 Very passionate about everything I do!!**

+- I tend to do the things i decide to do ;)

 <h3 align="left">Connect with me:</h3>
 <p align="left">